DHTMLX/docs-todolist/docs/guides/integration.md

 # To Do List integrations

 You can integrate DHTMLX To Do List with other DHTMLX widgets (for instance, [Gantt](https://docs.dhtmlx.com/gantt/), [Scheduler](https://docs.dhtmlx.com/scheduler/), [Kanban](https://docs.dhtmlx.com/kanban/)).
-Check the examples below.
+Check the example below.

 ## Integration with DHTMLX Gantt